wm-raajvamsy/wm-reactnative-cli/README.md

 -   Install wm-reactnative-cli (npm install -g @wavemaker/wm-reactnative-cli)
 -   For development build, development certificate and development provisioning file are required.
 -   For production build, distribution certificate and distribution provisioning file are required.
+-   Use Libre SSL (brew install libressl).
+Make sure openssl (openssl version) should use Libre ssl.

 **NOTE:** Before building an app, please make sure that neither iPhone nor iPad is not connected to Mac.